cutiepenguins/Android-Longer-Battery-Life-Guide/README.md

     - After reducing resolution, you can notice that the items on your screen now look way bigger.
 So, we should change **DPI (dots per inch)** to balance it executing the command below:
       - `adb shell wm density [DPI value]` - for **Xiaomi Redmi Note 8**, `270` is an ideal value for DPI.
 You can experiment the values for your screen.
 ### Terminal Method - Rooted
-- If ADB method didn't work for your phone, **root your phone** first and install [Termux](https://f-droid.org/tr/packages/com.termux/).
+- If ADB method did not work for your phone, **root your phone** first and install [Termux](https://f-droid.org/tr/packages/com.termux/).
 After launching Termux, execute the commands below one by one.
   - `su` - during this command, you will be asked to grant **Shell** root permissions in your phone.
 You should grant the permission.
   - `wm size [resolution]`
   - `wm density [DPI value]`
 ## Other Suggestions
 - **Using battery saver mode** is a cliche but it helps.
 Battery saver modes of **Samsung** phones can restrict CPU and background processes while battery saver modes of **other manufacturers** generally only restrict background processes and not CPU.
-If you'd like to manually restrict your CPU, you can do it using a **kernel manager** but it requires a **rooted phone**.
-To restrict your CPU (and GPU as well if you'd like to maximize battery life), follow the step below:
+If you would like to manually restrict your CPU, you can do it using a **kernel manager** but it requires a **rooted phone**.
+To restrict your CPU (and GPU as well if you would like to maximize battery life), follow the step below:
   - First, install a kernel manager.
 My suggestion is [SmartPack Kernel Manager](https://f-droid.org/tr/packages/com.smartpack.kernelmanager/).
-Simply open the app, grant **root/superuser permissions** and choose the lowest values for your CPU and GPU (you don't have to choose the lowest values if you don't want to maximize battery life since you might also need smooth performance).
+Simply open the app, grant **root/superuser permissions** and choose the lowest values for your CPU and GPU (you do not have to choose the lowest values if you do not want to maximize battery life since you might also need smooth performance).
 Make sure to enable `Apply on boot` options for both sections.
-- **The last** important suggestion is checking your **battery health** and if it's lower than 80%, **replacing the battery**.
+- **The last** important suggestion is checking your **battery health** and if it is lower than 80%, **replacing the battery**.
 You can see your battery health installing `AccuBattery` and charging your phone from **14% (or lower)** to **100%**.
 - Other suggestions I can make are basic things like **using wallpapers with darker colors, limiting battery usage for apps (app battery optimizations), using web versions of some apps you use by adding the websites to home screen as a shortcut and avoiding [factors that cause your battery to drain faster](https://github.com/cutiepenguins/Android-Longer-Battery-Life-Guide/blob/main/README.md#factors-that-cause-your-battery-to-drain-faster) etc.**
 - Also, keeping your battery level between **20% and 80%** is very important since it is scientifically proved that Li-Ion batteries work the most efficient when battery levels are kept between 20% and 80%.
 It also helps your battery health to not reduce.
 ## Conclusion